 8. Table 3 compiles all the recommendations made in the previous review report.
-Owing to the unique circumstances of the 2015 annual submission described in paragraph 6 above, the latest available review report was for the review of the 2014 annual submission, published on 10 July 2015.
-For each issue and/or problem, the ERT specified whether it believes the issue and/or problem has been resolved by the conclusion of the review of the 2016 annual submission and provided the rationale for its determination, taking into consideration the publication date of the previous review report and national circumstances.
+For each issue and/or problem, the ERT specified whether it believes the issue and/or problem has been resolved by the conclusion of the review of the 2015 annual submission and provided the rationale for its determination, taking into consideration the publication date of the previous review report and national circumstances.

-${\bf Table~3} \\ {\bf Status~of~implementation~of~issues~and/or~problems~raised~in~the~previous~review~report~of~the} \\ {\bf European~Union} \\$
+Status of implementation of issues and/or problems raised in the previous review report of the European Union